GiftXXVI/JavaClasses/README.md

 }
 ```
 ### Demo
-Here is a simple program that demonstrates creating an instance of `DevelopingCountry` and calls some of its methods.
+This class demonstrates how to create and use an instance of `DevelopingCountry`:
 ```Java
 public class Main {
   public static void main(String[] args) {